Choosing and refining your topic

 Refresh your memory of the first dissertation training session with Rochelle Sibley's powerpoint slides which will remind you how to:

 - Focus your topic

 - Prepare a dissertation proposal and project outline

 - Generate a dissertation title

 Any questions?
 Contact Rochelle at Rochelle dot Sibley at warwick dot ac dot uk.

 You need to be careful to choose the best search terms and combine them effectively, to be sure you will find the most useful literature on your topic.

-See our short video guide to doing this (right), or view the printed guide below.
+See our short video guide to doing this (right).

 Key electronic resources

 Finding primary resources